szabgab/perlmaven.com/sites/en/pages/use-of-uninitialized-value.md

 42
 ```

-(The warning is on the same line as the <b>OK</b> because we have not printed a newline
+(The warning is on the same line as the **OK** because we have not printed a newline
 `\n` after the OK.)

 ## The unwanted scope